 The natural or (equilibrium) level of unemployment is determined by calculating the level of unemployment when the labour market is in equilibrium.

-The natural rate of unemployment is, therefore, caused by supply side factors.
-Thus even when the macro economy is at full output or a “full employment” there can still be unemployment; this unemployment is the natural rate.
+The natural rate of unemployment is therefore caused by supply-side factors.
+Even when the macroeconomy is at full output or a “full employment level of output” there can still be unemployment, this unemployment is the natural rate.

 Therefore the natural rate is not determined by a deficiency of AD.